haiku/website/content/blog/apl/2021-02-28_look_at_hpkg.md

 The "Header" then contains a number of critical pieces of information about the file.
 The information constitutes a set of numbers that represent quantities of elements in the file, offsets into data etc... all of which is required to be able to make sense of the rest of the file.

 The remainder of the file, shown as a grey box in the diagram above, is called "The Heap".
-At an abstract level, the heap can be considered to be a large piece of uncompressed data.
-When stored, the uncompressed data is broken into 64KB pieces.
-Each 64KB piece is compressed and stored as a compressed Chunk in the HPKG one after the other.
-At the end of the Chunks is an array of integers that contain the compressed lengths of the Chunks.
+It contains a series of Chunks.
+The Chunks are stored one after the other, each in a compressed format.
+Except for the last chunk, each chunk when uncompressed is 64 KB in length.
+At the end of the stored Chunks is an array of integers that contain the compressed lengths of the Chunks.

 Data in the Heap is later addressed with a simple uncompressed-data offset and length.
 By knowing the uncompressed chunks are (excepting the last one) 64KB in size and that the lengths of the compressed Chunks are known, it is possible to randomly access data within the Heap.

+As an example, you want to get 32 bytes from offset 66580.
+You would...

+* establish that the data you want is located in the second Chunk `(66580 / 65536)`.
+* use the compressed lengths to find that the compressed length of the preceeding one chunk was for example 48654.
+* seek to this offset in the stored heap.
+* use the compressed lengths to find the size of the second Chunk, extract the Chunk compressed data from the HPKG file and decompress it.
+* calculate the data you want is at offset 1144 `(66580 - (1 x 65536))` within the second Chunk.
+* 32 bytes lies entirely within the second Chunk so it can be extracted from the decompressed content data of the second Chunk.

 ### The Uncompressed Heap Structure